-This course, organised by the University of Nottingham, is aimed at enabling participants to become proficient in developing and undertaking a Cochrane-style systematic review of interventions.
+This course, organised by the University of Nottingham, is aimed at participants who wish to become proficient in developing and undertaking a Cochrane-style systematic review of interventions.
 As this is an introductory course, no previous knowledge of systematic reviewing is required.

-- Understand and carry out syntheses of extracted data
+- Understand and carry out the Syntheses of Data Extracted, Apply the Methodology